 If we had truly evolved as a society to the point where these basic needs are provided, there would be little need for privacy.
 If we didn’t go through life knowing that our ‘secrets’ could be the cause of ridicule, alienation, resource loss, or even physical harm, then the requirement to keep-it-all-to-ourselves would be unnecessary.
 But we are still in the position where the bad outweighs the good, and the ignorance perpetuated through religion, sex / sexual orientation / colour biases, and political doctrines ensures that these fears are far from unfounded.

 The challenge we face is that privacy is one of the biggest reasons we HAVE a perpetuation of ignorance.
 Human nature does not fall on the side of trust, what we don’t know scares us.
-At its mildest form, this mistrust keeps us from having as many friends as we’d like, at its extreme, we end up destroying what don’t understand.
+At its mildest form, this mistrust keeps us from having as many friends as we’d like, at its extreme, we end up trying to destroy what don’t understand.

 All human interaction is based on one thing; trust, and no-one trusts words, only actions.
 For example, if I was to open my life up to detailed scrutiny, then recorded the results of that scrutiny in a way that’s irrefutable, everyone who ever met me, for any reason, would know exactly with whom they were dealing.
 My values, level of integrity, likes, dislikes, aspirations, biases and so on would be my permanent and openly available CV/resume.
 Business partners, employers, potential friends, ANYONE would be able to make a fairly immediate decision as to whether they wanted to proceed.
 Even if they didn’t LIKE what they see, which is entirely possible, they’d still know enough about me not to be scared of the unknown.